commitsto/commits.to/README.md

 I.e., when a promise is marked (fractionally) fulfilled, it needs a date that that happened.
 We want the code that calculates the statistics to be able to assume that.
 But that code is written and turns out to be robost to nonsensical settings of `xfin` and `tfin` so let's not trouble the UI with any special enforcement there.
-Again, until all this laissez faire causes identifiable problems.
+At some point all this laissez faire will cause problems but those are bridges we'll cross when we come to them.

 Finally, whenever anything about the promise changes it should be automatically mirrored in Beeminder (see the "[Beeminder Integration](#beeminder-integration)" section).